moaaz-cse/react-course/Notes-2.md

 - Differential Bundling - to support older browser,have different bundle for different browser.
 - Hosting on https.
 - Tree Shaking algorithm - remove unused file from the project.
-- trait(^),this up arrow ensure upgrading of package in up to that version only.
+- caret(^),this up arrow ensure upgrading of package in up to that version only.
 - tilde(~),this will upgrade for newer versions as well like parcel 3.0.2.

 # package-lock.json